Event-Grounding Graph: Unified Spatio-Temporal Scene Graph from Robotic Observations: Evaluation

 Currently, to the best of our knowledge, there is no suitable dataset to evaluate~\ac{egg}'s capability.
 We acknowledge the existence of prior datasets that document human activities in natural settings~\cite{heilbronActivityNetLargescaleVideo2015, zhouAutomaticLearningProcedures2018}.
 However, these datasets are primarily designed for video captioning research and do not include crucial robotic data, such as depth images and poses, which are necessary for building and evaluating~\ac{egg}.
 Another notable example is the Ego4D dataset, which contains over 3000 hours of daily-life activity videos captured from an egocentric perspective, along with object detection labels and 3D poses for some samples~\cite{graumanEgo4DWorld30002022}.
 Yet, the videos in this dataset are not recorded within a consistent environment, nor do they provide instances where the same object is reused, rendering it inadequate for benchmarking~\ac{egg}'s capability to maintain a history of each object.

 To address this gap, we evaluate our framework using real-world data collected from a Hello Robot Stretch 2 mobile manipulator platform with an Astra 2 RGB-D camera mounted on top.
 Data collection was conducted in two locations within our department building: a coffee room and an office.
-Our dataset includes 35 videos, captured by the robot, of an individual interacting with 21 objects across the two distinct locations.
-Additionally, we provide frame-wise timestamps, object instance segmentation, object identification, and local positions of the robot.
+Our dataset includes 35 videos, captured by the robot, of an individual performing various daily activities and interacting with 21 distinct objects in a coffee room and an office.
+On average, an event consists of 3 to 4 objects being interacted with.
+Additionally, we provide frame-wise timestamps, object instance segmentation, event-relevant object identification, and local positions of the robot.